upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 Upon receipt of the ClientHello, the server looks up the client's EPSK key in its database using the mechanisms documented in {{!RFC9258}}.
 If no match is found, the server MUST terminate the TLS handshake with an alert.
 If the server finds the matching BSK public key, it includes the "tls_cert_with_extern_psk" extension in the ServerHello message, and the corresponding EPSK identity in the "pre_shared_key" extension.
 When these extensions have been successfully negotiated, the TLS 1.3 key schedule MUST include both the EPSK in the Early Secret derivation and an (EC)DHE shared secret value in the Handshake Secret derivation.

-After successful negotiation of these extensions, the full TLS 1.3 handshake is performed with the additional caveat that the server MUST send a CertificateRequest message and client MUST authenticate with a raw public key (its BSK) per {{!RFC7250}}.
+After successful negotiation of these extensions, the full TLS 1.3 handshake is performed with the additional caveat that the server MUST send a CertificateRequest message and the client MUST authenticate with a raw public key (its BSK) per {{!RFC7250}}.
 The BSK is always an elliptic curve key pair, therefore the type of the client's Certificate MUST be ECDSA and MUST contain the client's BSK public key as a DER-encoded ASN.1 subjectPublicKeyInfo SEQUENCE.

 Note that the client MUST NOT share its BSK public key with the server until after the client has completed processing of the ServerHello and verified the TLS key schedule.
-The PSK proof is completed at this stage, and the server has proven to the client that is knows the BSK public key, and it is therefore safe for the client to send the BSK public key to the server in the Certificate message.
+The PSK proof is completed at this stage, and the server has proven to the client that it knows the BSK public key, and it is therefore safe for the client to send the BSK public key to the server in the Certificate message.
 If the PSK verification step fails when processing the ServerHello, the client terminates the TLS handshake and the BSK public key MUST NOT be shared with the server.

 When the server processes the client's Certificate, it MUST ensure that it is identical to the BSK public key that it used to generate the EPSK and ImportedIdentity for this handshake.

-When clients use the [duckling] form of authentication, they MAY forgo the checking of the server's certificate in the CertificateVerify and rely on the integrity of the bootstrapping method employed to distribute its key in order to validate trust in the authenticated TLS connection.
+When clients are configured to trust the first network which proves possession of their public key (as in [duckling]), they MAY forgo the checking of the server's certificate in the CertificateVerify and rely on the integrity of the bootstrapping method employed to distribute its key in order to validate trust in the authenticated TLS connection.

 The handshake is shown in {{arch-one}}.